4 Milk Alternatives to Try (and 4 to Avoid)

 Coconut milk is a delicious and creamy plant milk that comes from the coconut’s white flesh, unlike coconut water, which is the clear, fat-free liquid found inside immature coconuts.
 Like dairy milk, it is available in several fat content percentages.
 It is sold in cans for cooking and cartons for drinking.

-Coconut milk is not recommended on the first phase of the low FODMAPS diet, however, you may enjoy it during and after an autoimmune diet.
-It may also be part of a keto or Paleo diet.
-It is rich in healthy fats, potassium, magnesium, calcium, and iron.
-The medium-chain triglycerides (MCTs) in coconut milk may aid weight loss by balancing your microbiome and lowering your appetite.
-MCTs may also help to balance your blood sugar levels.
-Furthermore, coconut milk may also have anti-inflammatory and antibiotic benefits.6,7,8,9,10
+Coconut milk is not recommended on the first phase of the low FODMAPS diet, however, you may enjoy it during and after an autoimmune diet and as part of a keto or Paleo diet.
+It’s rich in healthy saturated fats, potassium, magnesium, calcium, and iron.
+The medium-chain triglycerides (MCTs) in coconut milk may aid weight loss by balancing your microbiome and blood sugar levels, and lowering your appetite.
+Furthermore, coconut milk may also have anti-inflammatory and antibiotic benefits.
+6,7,8,9,10

 Almond milk is perhaps the most popular plant milk out there.
 It’s made from the fruit of the almond tree.
 (Tree nuts are actually considered the fruit of the trees they grow on!)
 Though it is not recommended during the first part of an autoimmune diet, it is allowed after the reintroduction phase and on the low FODMAPS diet, as well as on a keto or Paleo diet.

-The creamy texture of almond milk is similar to the regular dairy milk you may be used to.
-It also has a delicious nutty flavor.
-Almond milk is highly nutritious and is rich in vitamin E, magnesium, riboflavin, and thiamin.
+The creamy texture of almond milk is similar to dairy milk and it has a delicious nutty flavor.
+Almond milk is rich in vitamin E, magnesium, riboflavin, and thiamin.
 It has a third of the calories of cow’s milk and is also much lower in carbohydrates.
-Drinking unsweetened almond milk doesn’t raise your blood sugar since it only has 0.6 percent of carbs compared to five percent in cow’s milk.
+Unsweetened almond milk doesn’t raise your blood sugar since it only has 0.6 percent of carbs compared to five percent in cow’s milk.

 Besides your blood sugar levels, almond milk may also benefit your heart.
 Research has found that consuming almonds can result in changes that are associated with a reduced risk of heart disease, such as reducing bad cholesterol and lowering triglycerides, while increasing good HDL cholesterol and making beneficial changes to your blood lipid profile.11,12,13,14,15,16